 Most geo-blocking—especially when a company does it and not a country—is done by checking your internet protocol (IP) address.
 In simple terms, your IP address is like your real home address – it gives away your location.

 This is how it goes:

 - Your laptop, phone, and each device connected to the internet have IPs, which are provided by your internet service provider (ISP).
-Therefore, your ISP knows where you are (kind of unavoidable, you signed a contract), what devices you use, and what you do online, and when you’re online or not.
+Therefore, your ISP knows where you are (kind of unavoidable, you signed a contract), what devices you use, what you do online, and when you’re online or not.

-- When you visit a website, the IP address of your network is sent to the server, so it knows where it has to send the content.
+- When you visit a website, your IP is sent to the server, so it knows where it has to send the content you requested.

-- To some extent, it is possible to know the geographical location of your device.
-This is how a site ‘knows’ from which country you are connecting.
+- Using specialized software, it is possible to determine the approximate geographical location of your device.
+This is how a site “knows” from which country you are connecting.

 - Then, the software set up by website administrators applies geo-blocking based on this information.